 Reduced penetrance and variable expressivity are factors that influence the effects of particular genetic changes.
 These factors usually affect disorders that have an autosomal dominant pattern of inheritance, although they are occasionally seen in disorders with an autosomal recessive inheritance pattern.

-Penetrance refers to the proportion of people with a particular genetic change (such as a mutation in a specific gene) who exhibit signs and symptoms of a genetic disorder.
-If some people with the mutation do not develop features of the disorder, the condition is said to have reduced (or incomplete) penetrance.
+Penetrance refers to the proportion of people with a particular genetic variant (or gene mutation) who exhibit signs and symptoms of a genetic disorder.
+If some people with the variant do not develop features of the disorder, the condition is said to have reduced (or incomplete) penetrance.
 Reduced penetrance often occurs with familial cancer syndromes.
-For example, many people with a mutation in the BRCA1 or BRCA2 gene will develop cancer during their lifetime, but some people will not.
-Doctors cannot predict which people with these mutations will develop cancer or when the tumors will develop.
+For example, many people with a variant in the BRCA1 or BRCA2 gene associated with an increased cancer risk will develop cancer during their lifetime, but some people will not.
+Doctors cannot predict which people with these variants will develop cancer or when the tumors will develop.

 Reduced penetrance probably results from a combination of genetic, environmental, and lifestyle factors, many of which are unknown.
 This phenomenon can make it challenging for genetics professionals to interpret a person’s family medical history and predict the risk of passing a genetic condition to future generations.